GeoStat-Framework/PyKrige/README.md

 To Do...
 --------
-In the future, the code will ideally include more drift terms, including a stream drift.
-Someday the code will also support 3D kriging.
+Someday the code will implement more drift terms, such as stream (line) and pond (polygon) drifts (for hydrological applications) and higher order polynomial drifts.